binshi/cv/chapter1.md

 ### Fourier Transform

-The Fourier Transform \(FT\) is an important image processing tool which is used to decompose an image into its frequency components.
+**The Fourier Transform \(FT\) is an important image processing tool which is used to decompose an image into its frequency components**.
 The output of an FT represents the image in the frequency domain, while the input image is the spatial domain \(x, y\) equivalent.
 In the frequency domain image, each point represents a particular frequency contained in the spatial domain image.
 So, for images with a lot of high-frequency components \(edges, corners, and stripes\), there will be a number of points in the frequency domain at high frequency values.

 Take a look at how FT's are done with OpenCV, [https://docs.opencv.org/3.0-beta/doc/py\_tutorials/py\_imgproc/py\_transforms/py\_fourier\_transform/py\_fourier\_transform.html](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_transforms/py_fourier_transform/py_fourier_transform.html)